 While I've explored different genres, my favorite to write is adult and young adult contemporary fiction.
 I like to examine the real world, where people don't always behave like we want them to, and relationships are often dysfunctional (whether we realize it or not).
 When things fall apart, it's up to us to figure out how to put our world back together.
 The one element that never changes in my writing is that there is always a love story at the core.
 My endings may not be traditional happy endings, but they're hopeful.
 Even imperfect lives are worth living.

 Is The Astonishing Thing really told from the point of view of a cat?

 Sure, but THE ASTONISHING THING isn’t just for animal lovers!
 It’s a family drama and a love story.
 There is plenty of romance, and two strong teen characters.
-It's a story about a marriage and how hard it is to be a parent, and the challenges of being the caregiver for someone with a chronic illness.
+It's a story about a marriage, how hard it is to be a parent, and the challenges of being the caregiver for someone with a chronic illness.

 Why did you write from Boo's point of view?

 At first, I thought it would be a fun exercise, to try and write from the cat’s point of view, as she tries to solve the mystery of where her mother went.
 Boo gives her human family unconditional love, in the way we’d expect a dog would, but because she’s a cat I had a little freedom to make her sarcastic and judgmental about certain things, giving her voice some humor.

 As I wrote more of the story, I realized that the cat could almost be a stand-in for a child’s point of view.
 She understands a lot of what’s going on—but not everything, including her mother’s actions.
 Boo is perceptive in some ways, but misinterprets other situations.
 So the reader must go on a journey with Boo, piecing together clues until the story becomes clear.

 Who is your favorite character in the book?

 I love them all, for different reasons.
 I am naturally protective of Boo and feel a special bond with her.